Bergsjön: History

 Gothenburg was fully developed and the outlying areas in the 1959 general plan were next.
 In the forested area beyond the end of the tram line in Kortedala, the line was extended.
 Bergsjön, a compromise solution in a time of development pressure, began to be planned in 1963.

-In the 2011-13 period, about 48% of the population originated outside the EU and the Nordic countries.

-In its December 2015 report, Police in Sweden placed the district in the most severe category of urban areas with high crime rates.

-In 2017 the postal services were forced to change their routines in the area due to threats and serious attacks on their staff.

-Inhabitants in Bergsjön have a low education level compared to other districts, where 14% of the population have post secondary education of 3+ years in length, which is four times lower than the best-educated area of Gothenburg.
-About 4 in 10 of pupils do not reach the minimum grades to attend secondary school which is the lowest of any district in Gothenburg, compared to 20% of all pupils in Gothenburg.
+Inhabitants in Bergsjön have a low education level compared to other districts, where 14% of the population have post-secondary education of 3+ years in length, which is four times lower than the best-educated area of Gothenburg.
+About 4 in 10 of pupils do not reach the minimum grades to attend secondary school, which is the lowest of any district in Gothenburg, compared to 20% of all pupils in Gothenburg.
 Bergsjön has the lowest employment rate of Gothenburg districts with 45% of the workforce in employment and the lowest average income.
 Conversely, Bergsjön has a high proportion of households receiving income support.
-The district also has frequent displays of violence in public spaces, where individuals both members and non-members of criminal gangs are targeted.

 With less than half (46%) of the electorate bothering to vote, Bergsjön has the next-to-lowest degree of participation in local elections in Gothenburg after Gårdsten.

+Since 2015, Bergsjön has been classified as a särskilt utsatt område (especially vulnerable area) by the Swedish Police.

-In July 2018 the camera surveillance in the area was intensified as police had problems getting terrified witnesses to testify in court trials.
+In July 2018, the camera surveillance in the area was intensified as police had problems getting terrified witnesses to testify in court trials.
 The intensification also comprised Gothenburg Biskopsgården and Angered.